Jaunpur Lok Sabha constituency: Demographics

-As per various estimates, the constituency has a population of nearly 2.50- 3 lakh voters in this constituency are Brahmins, approximately 2.25 lakh voters are from Scheduled Castes, Forward caste voters mainly Thakur make up another 2.55 lakhs, approximately 1 lakhs voters are Kushwaha[Maurya] &Muslims around 2.15 lakhs and Non- Yadav Other Backward Class makes up a little over two lakhs.
+As per various estimates, the constituency has a population of nearly 1.2 lakh voters in this constituency are Brahmins, approximately 2.25 lakh voters are from Scheduled Castes, Yadavs make up another 2.05 lakhs, approximately 1.15 lakhs voters are Thakur, Muslims around 2.15 lakhs, Kushwaha(Maurya) are 1.50 lakhs and Other Backward Class (Other than Maurya & Yadav) makes up a little over 2.2 lakhs.
 In 2019, there were nearly 10.4 lakh voters in Jaunpur.